fralfaro/DS-Cheat-Sheets/docs/index.md

 ::/cards::

-> **Note**: The PDF format cheat sheets included here are authored by other contributors and have been used as sources of inspiration for the content presented.
+> 🔑 **Note**: The PDF cheat sheets in this repository are created by various contributors and have inspired the content presented here.

-## References
+## 📖 References

 * [Data Science Cheat Sheets - DataCamp](https://www.datacamp.com/cheat-sheet)
 * [Cheatsheets and Handouts - Matplotlib](https://matplotlib.org/cheatsheets/)